Home Pets Categorizer

 Choose datasets and categories

-OSAI will suggest the model's preferred input image sizes of the learning set and the percentage split of the dataset (into training, validation and test sets).
+OSAI will suggest the model's preferred input image sizes of the learning set and the percentage breakdown of the dataset (into training, validation and test sets).
 The hints have been designed according to what is reported in the literature to be the correct and most effective parameters.
 However, you are free to change any of them.

 Use the default parameters, suggested by OSAI and enter 500 in the Number of epochs field.
+Click Start training.

 Set model parameters